 From spending time together in the kitchen to all the yummy cookies I got to enjoy, baking Christmas cookies with my mother has always been one of my favorite Christmas traditions.

-One of my favorite holiday cookies are her soft and chewy Italian anise cookies, which I want to share with you today.
+One of my favorite holiday cookies is her soft and chewy Italian anise cookies, which I want to share with you today.

 Italian Anise Cookies